 - Sore throat

 The severity of COVID-19 symptoms can range from very mild to severe.
-Some people may have no symptoms at all.
-People who are older or who have existing chronic medical conditions, such as heart disease, lung disease or diabetes, or who have compromised immune systems may be at higher risk of serious illness.
+Some people may have only a few symptoms, and some people may have no symptoms at all.
+People who are older or who have existing chronic medical conditions, such as heart disease, lung disease, diabetes, severe obesity, chronic kidney or liver disease, or who have compromised immune systems may be at higher risk of serious illness.
 This is similar to what is seen with other respiratory illnesses, such as influenza.

 COVID-19 Self-Assessment Tool